-- 1 Introduction - 2.
-Chapter: The Short Story: An Overview of the History and Evolution of the Genre
+1 Introduction

-- E.A.
-Poe The Mask of the Red Dead, The Black Cat - 3.
+- 2. Chapter: The Short Story: An Overview of the History and Evolution of the Genre/E.A.
+Poe The Mask of the Red Dead, The Black Cat/ Prose Analysis Methodology: Key terms - 3.
 E. T.A.
 Hoffmann, The Sandman; Charlotte Perkins Gilman, The Yellow Wall-Paper - 4.
 Anton Chekhov, Heartache; Guy de Maupassant, Two Little Soldiers; Thomas Mann, The Infant Prodigy - 5.
 Virginia Woolf, Kew Gardens; Marcel Proust, A Young Girl's Confession - 6.
-Tutorials - 7.
-Reading week. - 8.
-Franz Kafka, Metamorphosis; Albert Camus, the Guest - 9.
-Gabriel Garcia Marquez, A Very Old Man with Enormous Wings; Muriel Spark The Seraph and the Zambesi; Gabriel Garcia Marquez Light is like Water - 10.
-Grace Paley, A Conversation with My Father; Ivan S. Turgenev The District Doctor; Clarice Lispector, The Fifth Story; Jorge Luis Borges, Borges and I - 11.-12.
-Presentations - 13-14 Tutorials
+Franz Kafka, Metamorphosis; Albert Camus, the Guest - 7.
+Tutorials - 8.
+Gabriel Garcia Marquez, A Very Old Man with Enormous Wings; Muriel Spark The Seraph and the Zambesi; Gabriel Garcia Marquez Light is like Water - 9.
+Grace Paley, A Conversation with My Father; Ivan S. Turgenev The District Doctor; Clarice Lispector, The Fifth Story; Jorge Luis Borges, Borges and I - 10.-13.
+Presentations - 14 Tutorials